 Four or More Unpaid Parking Tickets

-- In order to appeal a ticket the individual must fill out an appeals form at the Regis College Police Department in Room 102 of College Hall within ten days of when the ticket is issued.
+In order to appeal a ticket, the individual must fill out a Parking Ticket Appeal Form and submit it at the Regis College Police Department in Room 102 of College Hall within ten days of when the ticket is issued.

-- The the Regis College Police Department Parking Unit holds hearings for all ticket appeals on the last Friday of each month.
 Once you submit an appeal you will receive an email for a date, time, and location to appear.
-If you cannot attend we will review your written statement and the committee will decide to waive or uphold the fine.
+If you cannot attend, we will review your written statement and the committee will decide to waive or uphold the fine.

 Tickets that are ruled valid will be charged to the student’s account.
 Non-students can pay by check to the Regis College Police Department in Room 102 of College Hall within ten business days of notification of the ruling.